JoonHoSeong/JoonHoSeong/README.md

   <br>
   🎓 I graduated from Catholic University and majored in Computer Science and Media Engineering (Bachelor of Engineering).
   <br>
-:military_helmet: I was a communications platoon leader in the South Korean Army for two and a half years.
+:military_helmet: I was a communications platoon leader in the South Korean Army for two and a half years (Discharged as Army Lieutenant).
   <br>
   :robot: I worked as an AI/ML engineer at a startup for 2 years and 5 months.
   <br>